zylin1051/Teaching-Dossier/experience.md

 - Delivered a guest lecture to a class of 28 students
 - Covered basic concepts of Gaussian response models, derivation of confidence and prediction interval, procedure for model checking
 - [Lecture notes](./materials/STAT231-Guest-Lecture-Notes.pdf) and [details](./materials/STAT231-guest-lecture-details.pdf)
-- Recorded lecture availabl upon request
+- Recorded lecture available upon request

 ---